Dr. Shamsah Amersi, one of the country's leading and most recognized Ob-Gyns, suggests pk24.

 vagina will lose its newly-acquired tightness if you give birth again

-prolonged recover time including abstinence from intercourse, exercise, strenuous activity for approximately six weeks, large financial expense - insurances do not cover cosmetic genital surgery and the average cost is $5000-$10000, if not more depending on which city and doctor you choose.
+prolonged recovery time including abstinence from intercourse, exercise, strenuous activity for approximately six weeks, large financial expense - insurances do not cover cosmetic genital surgery and the average cost is $5000-$10000, if not more depending on which city and doctor you choose.

 It is a short term and expensive option for alleviating vaginal laxity.
 Surgery is the absolute last resort in my medical opinion for all medical conditions, and should only be explored once you have exhausted more conservative, natural and safer routes of treatment.